A Comprehensive Multipolar Theory for Periodic Metasurfaces: Oblique incidence: Analytic Equations

-For those currently chosen Mie coefficient values ($a_1=b_1=1$), it is apparent from the results in Fig.~\ref{FIG:Huygens}, that for small oblique incidence (i.e. $\theta_{\rm inc}<\pi/6$), the broad phase coverage range (i.e. $\Delta(\angle t) > \pi$) falls, mostly, into the regime for which the metasurface is diffracting, and hence the transmission is suppressed.
-Therefore, for a better phase coverage with high transmittance under oblique incidence, one must carefully choose a different Mie coefficient to avoid the diffracting region and the sharp zero-transmittance resonance.
+For those currently chosen Mie coefficient values ($a_1=b_1=1$), it is apparent from the results in Fig.~\ref{FIG:Huygens}, that for small oblique incidence (i.e. $\theta_{\rm inc}<\pi/6$), the broad phase coverage range (i.e. $\Delta(\angle t) > \pi$) falls, primarily, into the regime for which the metasurface is diffracting, and hence the transmission is suppressed.
+Therefore, we find out that for a better phase coverage with high transmittance under oblique incidence, one must carefully choose a different Mie coefficient to avoid the diffracting region and the sharp zero-transmittance resonance.

 If the incidence is only slightly tilted at a normalized periodicity of $0.71$, a sharp resonance appears in the transmittance of the metasurface.
-This resonance can be traced back to the destructive interference of the in-plane and out-plane induced moments, as described in the previous section.
-Although, the sudden drop of the transmittance may spoil the functionality of a Huygens' metasurface for its phase coverage, the prior information of the regime in which it occurs, can help in avoiding this point of operation.
-Moreover, this interesting region of metasurface can be exploited in other applications in which normal transparency and oblique opacity are sought after.
+This resonance can be traced back to the destructive interference of the in-plane and out-plane induced moments, as described previously.
+Although the sudden drop of the transmittance may spoil the functionality of a Huygens' metasurface for its phase coverage, the prior information of the regime in which it occurs can help avoid this point of operation.
+Moreover, this interesting region for a metasurface can be exploited in other applications in which normal transparency and oblique opacity are sought after.

-In short, our analytic tool, can help in designing a Huygens metasurface for a specific application, avoiding certain point of operations.
+In short, our analytic tool can help in designing a Huygens metasurface for a specific application, avoiding the certain undesired point of operations.